New England Air Museum Gets An Upgrade

 Key Takeaways:

-• The New England Air Museum is undergoing a $1.9 million renovation to significantly enhance the visitor experience and expand exhibit capabilities.
+• The New England Air Museum has begun a $1.9 million renovation project aimed at significantly enhancing the visitor experience and modernizing its facilities.

 See a mistake?
 Contact us.